15 May 2026

 Most rooms are asking a different question.
 What should we do?
 Or its cousins: What are other organisations doing?
 What did we do last year?
 What does the board want to see?

 These aren’t bad questions.
-But they have something in common — they’re all answered by looking inward.
+But they have something in common: they’re all answered by looking inward.
 At opinion.
 At assumption.
 At what feels right to the people in the room.

 The supporter — the actual human who donates, who signs petitions, who opens emails at 9pm because they care about the mission — is not in the room.
 And in most NFP digital programmes, they never really are.

+I’ve spent 15 years in the gap between technology, fundraising, and communications.
 What I’ve watched, over and over, is organisations making expensive decisions about what to say to supporters based almost entirely on what they think supporters want to hear.
+Email length.
+Ask amounts.
+Subject lines.
+Decided by committee.
+Defended by whoever shouts loudest.
+Tested by nobody.

 So.
 Back to the question.